 - Director of Trauma Surgery & Trauma Research Fellowships, Hurley Medical Center, Flint, Mich.

-- Director of Neuro-Trauma Intensive Care Unit, Hurley Medical Center, Flint, Mich.
+- Director of Trauma and Acute Care Surgery, Hurley Medical Center, Flint, Mich.

 - Trauma & general surgeon, Hurley Medical Center, Flint, Mich.